z4kn4fein/kotlin-semver/README.md

 "0.1.1".toVersion().equals("0.1.1".toVersion())  // true
 "0.1.0".toVersion().equals("0.1.1".toVersion())  // false
 ```

-As `Version` objects are comparable, they can be sorted in a collection.
+As `Version` objects are comparable, a collection of them can be sorted easily like in the following example.
 ```kotlin
 val list: List<Version> = listOf(
     "1.0.1".toVersion(),